 In 2011, Dr. Dielo returned home to Connecticut and has enjoyed being closer to family and old friends.
 She resides in Stratford with her dog, Friday and her cats, Puppy and Tangent.
 In her free time she enjoys taking the dog to the beach, hiking, biking, snowboarding, cooking, eating, climbing trees, and going to concerts.

 Rebecca is a third generation family employee at Snowflake Pet Center; she is the office manager.
 Her love and compassion for animals have become her life.
-She has 2 dogs, “Zoe” a Yorkie and “Sawyer” Cocka-a-poo.
-Rebecca enjoys being a mother to her two children Makenzie and Hunter; they come to work with her whenever she’s here.
+She has 1 dog, “Zoe” a Yorkie.
+Rebecca enjoys being a mother to her two children.
 It is not unusual to find Rebecca managing Snowflake when her parents are attending a convention, seminar, or even away on a vacation.
 She hopes to one day be able to take over the family business and continue to make certain that your special family member receives the best possible care.

 Cheryl has been a receptionist at Snowflake Pet Center since February 2006.
 She loves to greet clients and their pets by name to make them feel welcome.
 Also communicating with clients is no problem for her, she enjoys talking with everyone, which makes her perfect for being a receptionist.
 Along with her husband, Glenn, she is raising three wonderful children and in her spare time she enjoys knitting and crocheting.
 Cheryl devotes most of her time to helping both children and animals and has a very big heart for both.